New 511 keV line data provides strongest sub-GeV dark matter constraints

-Here, we perform a detailed evaluation of the $511$~keV line emission from DM and utilize the non-compatibility of these signals with the observed $511$~keV line morphology, to constrain the DM annihilation/decay cross-section and lifetime for the kinematically accessible channels.
-In doing so, we highlight three major novelties. i) Firstly, we include the transport of positrons when calculating the $511$~keV diffuse line emission in the Galaxy.
-We will in fact demonstrate that the diffusion of positrons considerably changes their spatial morphology (since particles of any particular energy propagate at a distinct rate and also have energy losses that differ depending on the energy of the particles injected by DM). ii) Secondly, we include in our evaluations the fact that the free electron density decays very quickly as we move away from the Galactic Plane.
-This results in an important suppression of the latitude profile flux of the $511$~keV line emission.
-Accounting for this effect is necessary for any search for positron sources that could produce $511$~keV radiation and is not limited to sub-GeV DM. iii) Thirdly, we find the limits obtained from the full SPI dataset are most constraining below DM masses of $\sim1$~GeV, a mass range of particular interest given low sensitivity in DM direct detection experiments to light DM \cite{Cirelli:2023tnx, DelaTorreLuque:2023olp}.
-Furthermore, we note that this is the first time (as we have identified), that strong limits on the lifetime of decaying DM have been derived with this dataset.
+Here, we perform a detailed evaluation of the $511$~keV line emission from DM and utilize the non-compatibility of these signals with the observed $511$~keV line morphology, to constrain the DM annihilation cross-section and decay lifetime for the kinematically accessible channels.
+In doing so, we highlight three major novelties. i) We include the transport of positrons when calculating the $511$~keV emission in the Galaxy.
+We show that the diffusion of positrons changes their spatial morphology significantly. ii) We include the fact that the free electron density drops quickly away from the Galactic Plane, which suppresses the latitude profile flux of the $511$~keV emission.
+This is necessary for any positron source that could produce $511$~keV radiation. iii) We derive strong limits on the lifetime of decaying DM.
+Remarkably, we find that the limits from the full SPI dataset are the most constraining ones below DM masses of $\sim1$~GeV, a mass range of interest given low sensitivity in DM direct detection experiments to light DM \citep{Cirelli:2023tnx, DelaTorreLuque:2023olp}.